Computus ecclesiasticus et astronomicus ... noviter impressum.

 Checkout now

-Rare first edition, the Erwin Tomash copy, with numerous early marginalia showing a close analysis by a near-contemporary reader.
 ‘Arnald of Villanova ... was born either in Villa Nova (Spain) or Villeneuve (France).
 He died in a shipwreck in 1314.
 He lectured on philosophy and medicine in both Barcelona and Paris but is known chiefly for his large number of works on alchemy.
 Despite the fact that the title page declares this to be a new edition, no earlier printed versions are known ...
 The work is strictly a computus and covers only calendar computations (epact, golden number, etc.) and does not directly address arithmetical calculation.
 In keeping with the time in which it was written, it uses only Roman numerals’ (Erwin Tomash Library).
 ‘A good example of the works on the ecclesiastical calendar in use in the Middle Ages’ (Smith, p.
 74.).

-Provenance: from the library of Erwin Tomash (1921–2012), known for his early pioneering work with computer equipment peripherals, for establishing the Charles Babbage Institute, and for his outstanding library on the history of computing.
+Provenance: From the library of Erwin Tomash (1921–2012), known for his early pioneering work with computer equipment peripherals, for establishing the Charles Babbage Institute, and for his outstanding library on the history of computing.

 Library Hub finds two copies only (Cambridge and Glasgow); OCLC finds only one in the US (Smith College).